icowan/lua-resty-17mon/README.md

     return
 end

-local ipLocation, err = ipdetail:locationApiFree()
-if not ipLocation then
+local ipLocation, err = ipdetail:locationApi("your sid", "your uid") if not ipLocation then
     ngx.log(ngx.ERR, err)
     ngx.say(failure(err))